Meanwhile...

 “How's it goin’?”
 It was a standard greeting, but in this case my grinning cousin Fabrizio knew how it would be 'goin'", and it was very inappropriate, considering that my best guy friend Harvey Ferraro had dropped dead of two bullets in the middle of this forehead very early Tuesday morning.

-The bullet holes were like "snake eyes" of dice, a Mob execution thing made with the grotesque finesse that was sometimes given to finks, traitors, who ratted or "spilled the beans" to the wrong persons.
+The bullet holes were like "snake eyes" of dice, a Mob execution thing made with the grotesque finesse that was sometimes given to traitors, or finks, who ratted, or "spilled the beans" to the wrong persons.

-We lived in a house on a side street off Mayfield Road, a white frame house with a good sized front porch that had a nice swing on it.
-It was much like many other houses on Murray Hill.
-My parents Anna and Joseph Cannizzaro, paid cash for it after they came to America first to New York City, then to Cleveland, from Campania, Italy and also from Mazara del Vallo, in Sicily, or as we say, Sicilia, pronounced "S-chi-ah".
+We lived in a house on a side street off Mayfield Road, which is also Ohio route three twenty one, and finally becomes Euclid Avenue, traveling west from the eastern suburbs, ending in the heart on good old, a little raunchy downtown Cleveland.
+Our house was a nice white frame with a good-sized front porch that had a swing on it.
+It was much like other on houses on Murray Hill.
+My parents Anna and Joseph Cannizzaro, paid cash for it after they came to America first to New York City, then to Cleveland, from Campania, Italy and also from Mazara del Vallo, in Sicily, or as we say, Sicilia, pronounced "S-chee-ah".
 But, in our house we spoke regular Italian, rather than Sicilian, which is a whole different language with a different vocabulary and everything.
 In fact, people who speak regular Italian probably wouldn't be able to understand Sicilian at all, unless they had a lot of contact with native Sicilians.
-(Many people here in Little Italy were originally from Napoli and the towns around it, and a lot are also from Northern Italy.)
+(Many people here in Little Italy were originally from Napoli and the towns around it, Neopolitan stonemasons who made the headstones and statuary for Lakeview Cemetary, and a lot are also from Northern Italy, in a the Alpine region.)

 So, our household got to be a matriarchy after my pa’s diabetes became so hard to control.
 He died in nineteen fifty after he went into a very bad coma and never woke up.
 Since then, Ma and Nonnie, my maternal grandma, have run our family with a loving hand, but an iron hand in the velvet glove.